To Hell and Back (film): Plot

 After the 3rd Infantry Division lands in Sicily, Murphy and his men come under attack by a German machine gun position.
 Murphy and his men assault the position and kill the Germans.
 After fighting in Sicily, Murphy is then promoted to corporal.
 After Sicily, Murphy and his squad receive a new platoon leader, Lt.
 Manning.
 During a diversionary attack on German forces, Lt.
 Manning is wounded and Sgt.
 Klasky, his platoon sergeant, dies.
 This results in Murphy taking command of the platoon.
 After proving himself in leading his platoon while fighting in Italy, he is then promoted to sergeant.
-Murphy and his men are then sent to Naples on R&R.
+Murphy and his men are then sent to Naples for R&R.

 Murphy and his men later take part in Operation Shingle.
 After landing on the beach, Murphy and his men fight around an abandoned farmhouse.
 This battle results in Lt.
-Manning, Kovak and Johnson being killed.
-After the Allied breakout of Operation Shingle, Murphy eventually receives a battlefield commission to the rank of second lieutenant.
+Manning, Kovak, and Johnson being killed.
+After the Allied breakout of Operation Shingle, Murphy and his men are moved to Southern France, where Brandon is killed, and Murphy eventually receives a battlefield commission to the rank of second lieutenant.

 The action for which Murphy was awarded the Medal of Honor is depicted near the end of the film.
 In January 1945, near Holtzwihr, France, Murphy's company is forced to retreat in the face of a fierce German attack.
 However, Murphy remains behind, at the edge of a forest, to direct artillery fire on the advancing enemy infantry and armor.
-As the Germans close on his position, Murphy jumps onto an abandoned M4 Sherman tank (he actually performed this action atop an M10 tank destroyer) and uses its .50-caliber machine gun to hold the enemy at bay, even though the vehicle is on fire and may explode at any moment.
+As the Germans close on his position, Murphy jumps onto an abandoned M4 Sherman tank (he actually performed this action atop an M10 tank destroyer) and uses its .50-caliber machine gun to hold the enemy at bay, though the vehicle is on fire and may explode at any moment.
 Although wounded and dangerously exposed to enemy fire, Murphy single-handedly turns back the German attack, thereby saving his company.
 After a period of hospitalization, he is returned to duty.
-The film concludes with Murphy's Medal of Honor ceremony shortly after the war ends, as Murphy remembers Kovak, Johnson and Brandon, who were killed in action.
+The film concludes with Murphy's Medal of Honor ceremony shortly after the war ends, as Murphy remembers Kovak, Johnson, and Brandon, who were killed in action.